When budgets are tight, staff learning and development activities are often the first to come under the axe.

 Maintaining investment in training can be a particular challenge for SMEs, not just because belts are being tightened, but also because small businesses often find it difficult to give employees time off from the demands of their day-to-day job to attend courses.

-At last week’s CIPD HRD conference, I was fascinated to hear how two very different organisations – Save the Children and Google – are managing to keep their learning activities fresh, relevant and accessible to all staff, regardless of their location or levels of seniority.
+During the last CIPD HRD conference I attended, I was fascinated to hear how two very different organisations – Save the Children and Google – are managing to keep their learning activities fresh, relevant and accessible to all staff, regardless of their location or levels of seniority.

 The philosophy at Google is that the next great idea could come from anywhere in the company – so the learning needs of all employees are considered important rather than just those of the chosen few.